jsta/limnology_models_data/README.md

-This list is a USA-centric collection of models and data sources for limnology.
+This list is a USA-centric (not USA exclusive) collection of models and data sources for limnology.
 Items are only included if they have publicly available data or source-code.

 # Models